 In 1989, Jerry finally said yes to the right offer.
 That's when he landed the role of Luther Van Dam, the assistant coach on "Coach," which ran for eight seasons and 199 episodes.
 He was nominated for numerous awards, including four Emmy nods for Outstanding Supporting Actor, for his portrayal of the beloved character.

 After "Coach," Jerry continued to land good roles in a full spectrum of TV comedies and light dramas, including recurring roles in "You Wish," "Teen Angel," "Yes, Dear" and "The Middle," in which he played Tag Spence.
 His work on that hit series was curtailed following the 2015 car accident.
-He was also was all over TV in commercials for Big Lots in the early 2000s.
+He was also seen all over TV in commercials for Big Lots in the early 2000s.

-Away from Hollywood when not acting.
-Jerry enjoyed rural life with second wife Shirley Ann Jones (they were married in 1977) on their ranch in Hot Spring County, Ark., where he also saw a dream come true to perform in a production of Neil Simon's The Sunshine Boys.
+Away from Hollywood when not acting, Jerry enjoyed rural life with second wife Shirley Ann Jones (they were married in 1977) on their ranch in Hot Spring County, Ark., where he also saw a dream come true to perform in a production of Neil Simon's The Sunshine Boys.

 Another Arkansas enterprise, in the 1990s, was Jerry's development of some downtown property, including a theater and Jerry Van Dyke's Soda Shoppe, which was run by daughter Jerri, in Benton, in the adjacent county east of the Van Dyke ranch.
 Further enshrining his ties to the state, Jerry was inducted into the Arkansas Entertainers Hall of Fame in 1998.

 Though Jerry passed through Mayberry just one time, he made a memorable impression, and his many associations with Andy Griffith and others linked to Mayberry make him feel like part of the family.